curiositry/flexbox_functions/README.md

 Flexbox Functions
 =================

-Flexbox is a CSS3 module that makes creating responsive layouts easier.
-However, the spec is still in its infancy.
-The syntax has gone through three major revisions, and to support older browsers, it takes a minimum of four lines of code to do anything with flexbox.
+Flexbox is and awesome tool for responsive frontend development.
+However, the spec is still in its infancy: the syntax has gone through three major revisions, and to support older browsers, it takes 4+ lines of code to do almost anything anything with flexbox.

-For those who's preferred CSS preprocessor is PHP, I have made methods in the flexbox class for all the flexbox properties I know, which speeds up development greatly.

-For those who's preferred CSS preprocessor is PHP, I have made a flexbox class and put all the flexbox properties I know as methods of it.
-This speeds up flexbox development immensely.
+For those who's preferred CSS preprocessor is PHP, I have made a simple script that include methods for all the flexbox properties I know.
+It really eases the pain of working with flexbox.

 ### Usage